prysmaticlabs/documentation/docs/install/install-with-script.md

 No, a full execution node is needed.

 **Why do I need to run my own execution client?** <br />
 The Merge introduced a new Engine API that allows consensus-layer clients to communicate with execution-layer clients.
-Teku docs contain a great explainer here: <a href='https://docs.teku.consensys.net/en/latest/Concepts/Merge/'>The Merge</a>.
+Additional information about the merge is available here: <a href='https://ethereum.org/en/roadmap/merge/'>The Merge</a>.
 <!--TODO: develop our own knowledge base with conceptual content -->

 **What happens if my execution client goes down?
 Will I be penalized?** <br />